-Patchogue Arts Council & James Joyce Restaurant & Bar partner for Patchogue Bloomsday
+Patchogue Arts Council & Toast Coffeehouse partner for the second annual Patchogue Bloomsday

 What’s that you may ask?
 A horticultural event?

 No. It’s a celebration of Irish author James Joyce’s masterpiece Ulysses published in 1922 and celebrating its 101th birthday this year.
 Bloomsday has been celebrated in Dublin since 1954 and has been ever expanding to cities and towns around the world.

 It occurs annually on June 16 because the entire 640-page novel takes place all on one day: June 16, 1904.

 On June 16, 1954, poet Patrick Kavanaugh, and journalist-novelist Flan O’Brien with four other compatriots walked and rode in horse-drawn coaches on a pilgrimage through the streets of Dublin stopping at locations depicted in the book.
 As the day passed, a home movie captured their increasingly unsteady footing.
 Since then, it has become a more formal homage to the author and his book.